NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     Number of cameras to generate, including the first and last ones.
 Must be positive.
 The cameras are uniformly distributed along the straight edge from first to last (in projected coordinates).

+--first-ground-pos <float, float>
+    Coordinates of first camera ground footprint center (DEM column and row).
+If not set, the cameras will look straight down (perpendicular to along and across track directions).

+--last-ground-pos <float, float>
+    Coordinates of last camera ground footprint center (DEM column and row).
+If not set, the cameras will look straight down (perpendicular to along and across track directions).

 --focal-length <double>
     Output camera focal length in units of pixel.